How to Create and Deliver Your Online Health Coaching Program

 Need ideas?
 Check out the 12 topics that are included in my Coach with Confidence Program for inspiration.
 (Although you can’t copy these exact topics unless you purchase the program, it will give you an idea of what you might want to include in your program.)

 Once you have your topics written down, you’ll be ready to create an outline for each of the topics.
 The next step will be to create the content for each session and then finalize the order in which you want to present them.
-You can use narrated Powerpoint slide decks for your ‘content’ or do face-to-camera videos (or a mix of the two).
-The Coach with Confidence Program comes with slide decks you can narrate (the content also comes in Word format to send to your 1-on-1 clients if you prefer).
+You can use narrated slide decks for your ‘content’ or do face-to-camera videos (or a mix of the two).
+The Coach with Confidence Program comes with slide decks you can narrate to make this super easy.

 I know some people say it’s great to fill your program first and then create it.
 I disagree.
 How will you know what you are selling if you haven’t started working on the content yet